 “Paris is always a good idea”- so quipped the iconic Audrey Hepburn in the movie “Funny Face“.
-With all due respects and at the risk of sounding blasphemous, Provence, the magical southern part of France that gets kissed by the Mediterranean sun, might be a better one.
+With all due respects and at the risk of sounding blasphemous, Provence, the magical southern part of France that gets kissed by the Mediterranean sun, might be a better one and is undoubtedly one of the most beautiful places in France.
 Hill top perched villages, lush vineyards, acres of lavender fields and snatches of sun in the swaying sunflowers is the reason artists like Vincent Van Gogh and Paul Cézanne made Provence their muse and captured it’s beauty with their brush strokes, be it in Arles or Aix-en-Provence.
-So without further ado, here is a guide to the most beautiful Provence villages and towns that you must take note of to visit.
+So without further ado, here is a guide to the most beautiful Provence villages and towns that you must take note of to visit along with the best things to do in Provence, France.
 This list is definitely not exhaustive, but these 17 most beautiful villages (called communes)and towns will hopefully whet your appetite enough to get you packing!
 There is also a handy map at the bottom to show you all these village locations so that you don’t have to spend sleepless nights curating one (how awesome is that?).
 The Provence villages are listed in alphabetical order for convenience of reading.

 Disclaimer: This blog post may contains some affiliate links.
 Clicking on them to make a purchase may earn me a small commission at no extra cost to you for the product.
 Thank you!